kodekloudhub/certified-kubernetes-administrator-course/docs/12-Troubleshooting/10-Practice-Test-Troubleshoot-Network.md

       The directory is not found!

-   1. Inspect the pod template spec win the `kube-proxy` daemonset.
+   1. Inspect the pod template spec in the `kube-proxy` daemonset.

       ```
       kubectl get ds -n kube-system kube-proxy -o yaml | less